Skip to Content

 /memory listList all memories with metadata

-/memory add <fact>Save a new memory
+/memory add <fact>Save a new memory (interactive prompt)

-/memory forget <name>Delete a memory by filename
+/memory forget <name>Delete a memory by name or filename

 /memory refreshReload memories from disk